DataDog/terraform-provider-datadog/docs/resources/logs_metric.md

 Optional:

+- `include_percentiles` (Boolean) Toggle to include/exclude percentiles for a distribution metric.
+Defaults to false.
+Can only be applied to metrics that have an `aggregation_type` of distribution.
 - `path` (String) The path to the value the log-based metric will aggregate on (only used if the aggregation type is a "distribution").
 This field can't be updated after creation.